You want smart political talk without the meltdowns?

 They should have subpoenaed what they wanted.

-And then if there was obstruction of the thing.
+And then if there was obstructionists.

-That would have been the rightful constitutional legal way to do it.
+That would have been the rightful, constitutional, legal way to do it.

-And that didn't happen because you know it's the Trump treatment, and they don't care.
+And that didn't happen because, you know, it's the Trump treatment and they don't care.

-And then everybody on the left is going, Oh, I love watching the GOP fall apart.
+And then everybody on the left is going, oh, I love watching the GOP fall apart.

 I'm like, are you guys kidding?

-I'm like, this has rallied Americans, independents, libertarians, because anybody who's about our privacy rights, anybody who's very suspect about the Patriot Act and all of these other things that we've been protesting and talked about many, many times, even with Congressman Sensenbrenner.
+I'm like, this has rallied Americans, independents, libertarians, because anybody who's about our privacy rights, anybody who's very suspect about the Patriot Act and all of these other things that we've been protesting and talked about many, many times, even with Congressman Sensenbrenner, you know, this is something that people feel very strongly about, regardless of what side of the aisle they're on.

 No doubt about it.